Jewelry Photography: How to Take Pictures of Jewelry

 Retouch is an important step for giving your final image that extra oomph.
 If you’re not familiar with photo editing, you might want to hire a professional.
 You can use a website like Fiverr or Upwork to find someone in a pinch.

-If you’re planning to learn by yourself, there are tons of free resources to help.
+If you’re planning to teach yourself, there are plenty of free resources to help.
 Just keep in mind that it can get pretty complicated, so you’ll need to be dedicated to learning the tricks of the trade.
 (Or, of course, you can just edit the basics and be on your way.)

 Source